buape/Tags/README.md

 ### Hosting

-For the sake of transparency, the [public version of Tags](https://go.buape.com/tags) is hosted on [Hop.io](https://hop.io) but you can host it anywhere you want.
+For the sake of transparency, the [public version of Tags](https://go.buape.com/tags) is hosted on [Dokploy](https://dokploy.com) running on a [Hetzner VPS](https://hetzner.cloud/?ref=nkWxpvjI9Ujo) but you can host it anywhere you want.

 The main thing to keep in mind is that once your application is hosted on a public URL, you'll need to add it to the [Interactions Endpoint URL](https://discord.com/developers/docs/tutorials/upgrading-to-application-commands#adding-an-interactions-endpoint-url) in the Discord Developer Portal.